-Linda's story - Linda is a Cypriot woman in her 60s who lives alone.
+Linda is a Cypriot woman in her 60s who lives alone.
 She was diagnosed with cervical cancer in 2009 and Non-Hodgkin lymphoma in 2013.
 Following the researcher's introduction, Linda's recollection of her cancer journey focussed on a lack of support:

-"Nobody came to see me; nobody asked me if I needed anything, nobody helped me in any way at all. ...
+"Nobody came to see me, nobody asked me if I needed anything, nobody helped me in any way at all. ...
 No services at all. ...
-It chokes me up just to think about it.
-(Linda)"
+It chokes me up just to think about it."